flairNLP/flair/resources/docs/TUTORIAL_6_CORPUS.md

 Corpus: 1255 train + 201 dev + 208 test sentences
 ```

-For many learning tasks you need to create a target dictionary.
-Thus, the `Corpus` enables you to create your
+For many learning tasks you need to create a "dictionary" that contains all the labels you want to predict.
-tag or label dictionary, depending on the task you want to learn.
-Simple execute the following code snippet to do so:
+You can generate this dictionary directly out of the `Corpus` by calling the method `make_label_dictionary`.
+If a corpus has multiple label types, you additionally need to specify for which label you want to produce the dictionary:

 ```python
 # create tag dictionary for a PoS task